Aichi Prefectural Police

 The Aichi Prefectural Police (愛知県警察, Aichi-ken Keisatsu) is the prefectural police force responsible, under the control of the Aichi Prefectural Public Safety Commission, for policing Aichi Prefecture.

+The mascot character is "Konoha-keibu", or "Chief Inspector Konoha" (Japanese: コノハけいぶ, Hepburn: Konoha Keibu), named after the prefectural bird, the Eurasian scops owl (Japanese: コノハズク, Hepburn: Konohazuku, thus got its name.).

 History

-Its origins date back to 1871 (Meiji 4), when its predecessor organisation, the Aichi Prefectural Police Department was founded.
-The Aichi Prefectural Police Department was under the control of the Police Bureau of the Empire of Japan's Home Ministry from 1873 to 1947, when the Diet of Japan passed the Police Act 1947 during Allied occupation.
+Its origins date back to 1871 (Meiji 4), when its predecessor organisation, the Aichi Division of Police was founded.
+The Aichi Division of Police was under the control of the Police Bureau of the Empire of Japan's Home Ministry from 1873 to 1947, when the Diet of Japan passed the Police Act 1947 during Allied occupation.
 After this, the newly organised National Rural Police took over policing the Aichi prefecture.
 After further reform of the Police Act in 1954, local police forces were organised by prefecture and made independent under the monitoring and guidance of the National Police Agency, and the current Aichi Prefectural Police was created.
-Further centralisation efforts led to the merging of the Nagoya City Police in to the Aichi Prefectural Police in July 1955.
+Further centralization efforts led to the merging of the Nagoya City Police in to the Aichi Prefectural Police in July 1955.

 Uniquely, the Aichi Prefectural Police operated a prefecture-wide fingerprinting scheme from 1955 to 1970.
 Aichi was the only prefecture in Japan to do so.
 Under the scheme, all school leavers were required to give all ten of their fingerprints to the police.
 The purpose of collecting fingerprint data was officially to assist in identifying accident victims.
-During the programme, there were over 2 million prints registered.
-However, in 1970, after an unidentified body was found in the neighbouring Nagano prefecture, it was discovered that Nagano's police force had been given access to Aichi's fingerprint data.
+During the program, there were over 2 million prints registered.
+However, in 1970, after an unidentified body was found in the neighboring Nagano prefecture, it was discovered that Nagano's police force had been given access to Aichi's fingerprint data.
 Privacy concerns were raised at the prefectural assembly, and the scheme was abolished as a result.

-Organisation
+Organization

 The Aichi Prefectural Police is under the command of a Senior Commissioner and reports directly to the Aichi Prefectural Public Safety Commission.